Get App

 On the day of Rama Ekadashi, Lord Vishnu and his 8th avatar, Lord Krishna, worshipped in the form of Damodara.
 Moreover, Goddess Lakshmi is also worshipped on this day as she is called Rama.

-In 2024, the Rama Ekadashi starts on 27 October and ends on 29 October.
+In 2026, the Rama Ekadashi falls on November 5, Thursday.
 This day will be celebrated on the 11th day of Krishna Paksha, the dark phase of the Moon in the month of Kartik.

 3. When is Rama Ekadashi celebrated in different parts of India?